The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: Twisted correlators

 The matrix elements for $k \ge l$ follow from the symmetry $\mathsf{D}_{kl} = \mathsf{D}_{lk}$.
 We are not able to rigorously calculate the subleading terms in the expansion analytically.
 However, based on numerical investigations, we make the following conjecture for $\mathsf{D}_{kl}$ with $k \le l$,

+We have used the notation $K = k (k+1)$ and $L = l ( l+1)$ to shorten some of the coefficients.
 The expression \eqref{Dkl} was obtained as follows.
 First, we used the numerical method outlined in Section~\ref{sec:Deltanum} to calculate $\mathsf{D}_{kl}$ for many values of $k,l$ and many $\lambda$ ranging\footnote{For $\lambda$ greater than $e^{16}$, our algorithm converges too slowly, and the precision obtained is not good enough. } from $e^8$ to $e^{16}$.
 We then used this numerical data and the function {\tt LinearModelFit[]} of {\tt Mathematica} to estimate numerically the coefficients in the large $\lambda$ expansion of $\mathsf{D}_{kl}$.
-Finally, the precision in these fitted coefficients was sufficiently high so that we could guess the closed form expression \eqref{Dkl}.
+Finally, the precision in these fitted coefficients was sufficiently high so that we could guess\footnote{Version 1 of this paper only contained the terms up to order $\lambda^{-2}$.
+We have included the term of order $\lambda^{-5/2}$ in version 2.
+We were able to guess a closed form expression of this additional term only after the publication of \cite{Beccaria:2022ypy}.
+In \cite{Beccaria:2022ypy} an analytical expression for the {\it determinant} of $D_{kl}$ is obtained, this helped us to guess closed from expressions of the components $D_{kl}$ themselves. } the closed form expression \eqref{Dkl}.

-The precision we obtain is not high enough to conjecture the form of the next term in the large $\lambda$ expansion of $\mathsf{D}_{kl}$, which is of order $\lambda^{-5/2}$.
-The coefficient in front of $\lambda^{-5/2}$ still seems to be polynomial in $k$ and $l$, but we cannot guess its precise form from the numerical data.
 The analytical form \eqref{Dkl} for the strong coupling behavior of $\mathsf{D}_{kl}$ is used as ingredient in the calculation of the three point function of single trace chiral/anti-chiral correlators discussed in Section \ref{sec:Threeptfc}.
 It can also be directly used in \eqref{defDelta} to find the quantity $\Delta_k(\lambda)$ that controls the two-point function of twisted operators.
 Using \eqref{defDelta} and \eqref{Dkl} we find

 A notable fact is that the $\pi^4$ terms appearing at $O(1/\lambda^{2})$ order in $\mathsf{D}_{kl}$, see \eqref{Dkl}, cancel with each other in $\Delta_k$, leading to a relatively simple result that improves on the calculations in \cite{Billo1} by providing two more terms in the large $\lambda$ expansion.
 Some observations can be made based on the leading three terms.
 First, the powers series is in inverse powers of $\sqrt{\lambda}$, which is compatible with the string theory perturbation series in $\alpha'$ after using the identification $\lambda^{-1} \sim \alpha'^2$.
 Second, the coefficients of the three terms are polynomials of $k$, whose order increases by 1 with each term in the series and which exhibit a factorized form.
 Third, we find an increasing power of $\log 2$ in each term in the perturbative series.
 This factor increases the degree of transcedentality of each perturbative coefficient and perhaps suggests a renormalization of the coupling $\lambda$.